morepath/morepath/doc/organizing_your_project.rst

 Morepath.
 Doing this makes everybody who installs your project automatically also pull in a release of Morepath and its own dependencies.
-In addition, it lets this package be found and configured when you use :func:`morepath.autosetup`.
+In addition, it lets this package be found and configured when you use :func:`morepath.autoscan`.

 Finally there is an ``entry_points`` section that declares a console script (something you can run on the command-prompt of your operating